ivory-tower-private-power/sirup/docs/odissei-tutorial.md

 If you are using python on a linux operating system, you can use the `sirup` package to flexibly change your IP address.
 This tutorial explains how to set it up.

 **Note**
-When using IP rotation for webscraping, it is important to respect the law and not send too many requests to the target website.
-This means, for instance, moderating the number of requests made to a website in a given time.
+When using IP rotation for webscraping, it is important to respect the law, and for instance only access information that is publicly available.
+Also, do not send too many requests to the target website in a given time.

 ## What you need